MechanicalRock/mechanicalrock.github.io/_posts/2022-04-26-fivetran-custom-connector.md

 - Destination ingestion optimisations
 - Logs and alerts to monitor events and troubleshoot issues

-Use FiveTran's Function connectors if:
+Use Fivetran's Function connectors if:
 >
 - Fivetran doesn't have a connector for your source
 - You are using private APIs or custom applications